 - Launch of a FESSH survey on research.
 The objective of the survey is to look into what academic possibilities/requirements are available/required in the different countries.
 Hopefully we will get an idea of how academic work is accredited, promoted and done in the various communities.
 Also, the survey will look into what the community would like from FESSH – scholarships for Post doctoral studies, research fellowships or rather clinical and pre-clinical grants?

-- Involvement in the Young Hand Surgeons session at FESSH.
+- Involvement in the Young Hand Surgeons session at FESSH 2018 Congress.
 Talks on research activities within FESSH, presentation of the results of the survey, how to write a paper and how to get a paper accepted in the Journal of Hand Surgery.

-- An informal networking event where researchers can pitch ideas to get in touch with colleagues from other countries to collaborate.
+- An Research Network Get-together where researchers can pitch ideas to get in touch with colleagues from other countries to collaborate.
 The first networking event will take place at FESSH Copenhagen.

 - Future workshops are planned to increase knowledge on how to set up a research infrastructure/write papers/write grant applications etc. Interactive webinars are future planned activities.

 - Setup of a voluntary database for FESSH research groups offering a position on a running project w/wo salary.